 The first issue can be solved by focusing on obtaining experience data over operational data.
 Experience data focuses on identifying the decision-influencing feelings customers/employees have towards a brand/product.
 In other words, operational data aims to learn “what happened?” while experience data focuses on finding out “why and how did this happen?”

 A conversational interface can solve the second one.
-They allow you to make the survey part of your brand experience instead of creating a boring form that has little to do with your brand voice.
+They allow you to make the survey part of your brand experience instead of creating a boring form with little to do with your brand voice.
 The same way you create an interactive interface for customer support or lead qualification, create your customer survey.

 Unlike when using a form, an interactive survey lets you react to customer responses immediately.
 Imagine a customer complains about a specific issue you are aware of.
 Now imagine you are able to offer him or her an apology or, even better, a discount in the middle of that survey?

 It’s not a blind suggestion; conversational survey bots show a significantly higher response rate.